 IEEE 802.22 prototypes are being developed and field tested [2] and [3].

 The testing programs for WhiteSpace devices and databases have been established by various regulatory domains such as the Federal Communications Commission.
-Other alliances and industry consortiums such as the WhiteSpace Alliance are working on 802.22 (Wi-FAR™) inter-operability specification, compliance, testing and certification procedures.
+Industry consortia such as the WhiteSpace Alliance are working on 802.22 (Wi-FAR™) inter-operability, compliance, testing and certification procedures.

 1.2.5.
 Economic Feasibility

+Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
+Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
+Among the areas that may be addressed in the cost for performance analysis are the following:

 a) Balanced Costs

 The IEEE 802.22 systems are designed for operation in rural areas where the population density is likely to be low.
 However, an IEEE 802.22 base station (BS) covers a large area typically with 30 km radius implying a reasonable cost per geographical unit of coverage.
 The CPEs are expected to be inexpensive and hence cost for overall network performance would be reasonable.